-In this case, the impact of fitness cost of adaptation (where fitness cost was defined in terms of loss of pathogenicity on the susceptible cultivar) was studied using three (0.00, 0.25, 0.50) different cost values.
-Model stochasticity includes field shape and boundaries, cultivar allocation to the different fields within the simulated landscape, time to APR gene expression, pathogen dispersal, mutation, off-season survival, and SEIR transitions.
-To account for this stochasticity, simulations were run on five different landscape structures and replicated 10 times, resulting in 50 replicates for every parameter combination.
-Thus, the complete factorial design of the first two experiments resulted in a total of 44,000 and 132,000 simulations, respectively.

 In the third numerical experiment, a major resistance gene and an APR gene were jointly deployed according to one of four strategies: pyramiding, mixture, rotation or mosaic.
-The major resistance gene was assumed to target pathogen infection rate with complete efficiency and to be fully expressed from the beginning of the cropping season.
-Target pathogenicity trait, resistance efficiency and time to expression of the APR gene were varied exactly as in the first two experiments.
+The major resistance gene was assumed to target pathogen infection rate with complete efficiency and to be active from the beginning of the cropping season.
+Target pathogenicity trait, resistance efficiency and age of activation of the APR gene were varied exactly as in the first two experiments.
+In this experiment, there are four possible pathogen genotypes, whose performances on the different cultivars are summarised in Table 3.

+Table 3.
+Plant-pathogen interaction matrix with two resistance genes, giving the coefficients by which the value of the target pathogenicity trait (see Table 1) is multiplied (except for latent period duration which varies in a direction opposite to that of the other traits: 1-ρ is replaced by 1+ρ and 1-θ is replaced by 1+θ).
+It reflects the relative performance of the wild-type (wt) and the resistance-breaking (rb1, rb2, rb12) pathogen genotypes on the susceptible (S) and resistant cultivars carrying a major resistance gene (MG; cultivar R1), an APR gene (R2) or both (R12). ρ is the efficiency of the APR gene, and θ is the fitness costs of adaptation.